christopherkang/feudal_networks/README.md

 ## Notes

 1. scripts >> training >> envs.py has a variable OVERRIDE.
 This switches the normal environment behavior to instead simply make the provided environment name.
 This only seems to affect Atari games.

+## Current To-dos
+  * In feudal_policy.py and lstm_policy.py, need to replace tf.summary.image with a generic matrix saver (the state representation will often not simply be pixels)
+  * Potentially rework code in policy_optimizer to programmatically take in a render statement
+  * Create a benchmark run